year6b7a/item-network-factorio-mod/README.md

 Recipes can be copied from assamblers just like requester logistic chests which makes it easy to build a mall.

-### Integration with Personal Logistics

-Every second, this mod tries to fulfull personal logistic requests from the item network and push trashed items into the network.

-### Underlying Implementation

-Network chests are implemented as a normal chest with 48 slots.
-Each of the chest's requests has a buffer size and filtered item slots are used to reserve space for that item.
-For example if the request buffers 51 coal, the mod will filter 2 chest slots for coal.

-Since 2 slots of coal can hold 100 coal, the mod will set the chest bar to prevent inserting more coal if the number of coal equals or exceeds 51.

-The mod won't let you add requests that buffer more than can be stored in the network chest.

-This implementation makes it easy to buffer just one nuclear reactor at the mall or buffer 1000 iron ore for bulk transport.

 ### Fluids

 Fluids can be transported through the network using Network Tanks.
 These tanks are similar to Network Chests except they only transport 1 fluid at a time.